AhmedElsherbini/download_hmp_data/README.md

 As dependencies, you need to have (via pip3 or conda) pandas , agrpase and get

-**To examine some current manifest https validity, you have two options.**
+**To examine some current manifest HTTPS validity, you have two options.**

 Randomly pick a few of them.